-Plant Breeder (Large-seeded types): Develops breeding lines and segregating populations in large-seeded bush and climbing beans with high yield potential and multiple disease and insect resistance.
-Conducts strategic research on the genetics of resistance to major African biotic constraints, with emphasis on bean stem maggot, angular leafspot, scab, halo blight and root rots.
+Plant Breeder: Develops and selects breeding lines and segregating populations with high yield potential, multiple disease and insect resistance, and greater tolerance to abiotic constraints.
+Conducts strategic research on the genetics of resistance to major African biotic constraints.
+Conducts strategic research on resistance to drought and low soil fertility.
 Supplies improved germplasm to national breeders with technical assistance in selection and evaluation methods.
 Develops strategies for improving traditional mixtures; participates in training events.